 If you have an interview for a teaching post, you should forward the email to your Headteacher and mentor as soon as you receive it, so that they are able to make arrangements to cover in your absence.
-Leave for teaching interviews does not need to be requested or notified elsewhere, as this is a standard element of the course and your experience as a teacher.
+Leave for teaching interviews does not normally need to be requested or notified elsewhere, as this is a standard element of the course and your experience as a teacher.
 You should be careful to ensure, however, that time taken away from placement for interviews does not have a detrimental impact on your ability to complete the course and meet the Teachers' Standards.

 In the case of requests for absence due to attendance at religious festivals, you can expect schools to be sensitive and grant leave of absence for such purposes.
-However, there is an expectation that trainees will contact the Headteacher in writing well in advance of the dates so that arrangements can be made to cover the absence.
-You may only take leave of absence with the written permission of the Head Teacher.
+However, there is an expectation that trainees will contact the Headteacher and the Head of Primary Programmes in writing well in advance of the dates so that arrangements can be made to cover the absence.
+You may only take leave of absence with the written permission of the Head Teacher and the Head of Primary ITE (and School Direct Alliance lead, where applicable).